We look at the legal principle of vicarious liability for abuse

-The concept of vicarious liability, the principle that a faultless defendant becomes liable for a wrongdoing committed by his employee, servant or agent, remains good law.
+The legal concept of vicarious liability involves the principle that a faultless defendant can be legally liable for wrongdoing committed by an employee.
+But what about vicarious liability for abuse?

-The doctrine stems from the notorious case of Lister – v – Hesley Hall Limited (2002) I AC 215 where a defendant employer was found to be liable for a wrong committed by his employee where the wrongdoing was ‘closely connected’ to the employment.
+In the notorious case of Lister – v – Hesley Hall Limited (2002) I AC 215 an employer was found to be liable for a wrong committed by his employee where the wrongdoing was ‘closely connected’ to the employment.
 In this case the school warden had been sexually abusing pupils in the defendant’s boarding school.
 The court decided in that case that the wrongful actions were seen as ways in which the employee was carrying out work which the employer had authorised.
 The court went on to say that had the abuser been a groundsman, without any duties to care for the children, the claimant’s case would have failed.
 The question therefore as to a ‘close connection’ is very much case sensitive and varies according to the specific facts involved.
 This has led to numerous cases on this point.

 Initially, the courts interpreted ‘close connection’ in a broad manner, such as is the case of Bernard – v – Attorney General of Jamaica UKPC 47 where the employers of an off duty Police Officer were held liable to a member of the public who was shot by that officer when the claimant refused to hand over a public telephone.